SynthX-Multi/DiscoMine-v2/Setup.md

 # 🎮 Using DiscoMine

-DiscoMine v2 now uses an interactive **Discord Bot Panel** instead of slash commands.
+DiscoMine Lite uses an interactive **Discord Bot Panel** instead of slash commands, similar to the main build.

 From the panel you can: